simonbriers/weathercanvasai/README.md

   - **Google Maps API Key**: For location services.
 (Reverse geocaching to retrieve our adress from your HA coordinates)

 ##Install Dependencies:
-- Ensure `openweathermap` integration is installed and configured in Home Assistant.
-You need an account and API key (free)
+- `openweathermap` integration is not a mandatory but an advisable installation.
+You need an account and API key (free).
+You can skip this installation.
+However, if no weatherdata can be retrieved from openwaethermap, ChatGPT wil be instructed 'to be creative about the weatherconditions'.
+An image will stil be generated for the location, the season and time of day, but the current weatherconditions wil not be incorporated in the image.
+It may be winter with a perfect sunny day, while you wil get an image with a meter of snow.
+Openweathermap will provide temperature, general weather conditions and cloudiness that wil be passed on in the prompt to Dall-E.

 ## Installation
 There are two ways to install.